Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Session Notes/Lvl 5/DND Session 43 1.md

 First ever witnessed during the 33rd hunt.
 Also known as "The Goat Mother"

-Those that where approached by this beeing during the hunt Accounts of spottings come from scattered journals of now deceased Luyarnhans, from the Paterna Iter & ___ district
+Those that where approached by this being during the hunt Accounts of spottings come from scattered journals of now deceased Luyarnhans, from the Paterna Iter & ___ district

 ### Researching the Radiant One